simondlevy/Hackflight/README.md

 4.0](https://www.pjrc.com/store/teensy40.html) development board with Arduino libraries.
-Similarly, having tried all the major robotics simulation packages available, and written my own multirotor [simulator](https://github.com/simondlevy/MulticopterSim), I have chosen the powerful, easy-to-use [Webots](https://cyberbotics.com/) platform as the basis of the Hackflight flight simulator.
+Similarly, having tried all the major robotics simulation packages available, and written my own multirotor [simulator](https://github.com/simondlevy/MulticopterSim), I have switched to the powerful, easy-to-use [Webots](https://cyberbotics.com/) platform as the basis of the Hackflight flight simulator.